Skip to main content

 Use a course template

 For consistency and better student experience, it is recommended that you use a QMplus course template.
 These templates are designed with the needs of the students and principles of learning design in mind.
 In most cases, your local QMplus contact will set up your course areas using the appropriate template.
-Therefore, please reach out to your local QMplus local school contact as your first step.
+Therefore, please reach out to your QMplus local school contact as your first step.

 If your school does not have a local QMplus contact, please raise an IT Service Desk ticket to request a TELT course template, and we will create one for you.